Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_sc/createEquations.rst

 #.
 Change the Equation Type dropdown to “Chemical Reaction”.
 #.
 Select “Mass Action” as the Law.
 #.
-Change the reaction direction to “Forward”.
+Change the reversability option to "Irreversible".
 #.
-Change Number of Products to “2”.
+Set the Number of Reactants to "1" and the Number of Products to “2”.
 #.
 Enter the equation information into the builder.
 #.
 Press “Add Equation” button.